iAmGroot1/Iaste-Contanimation-Model/README.md

 # Iaste-Contanimation-Model
-A platform which determines the contanimation of a particular region
+A platform which determines the contanimation of a particular region (In progress)

 ## System Requirements :
 1. Node.js : v10.19.0 or higher